 Emergency troubleshooting is available 24 hours a day, 365 days a year.

 For Non-Emergency concerns, see the section above on 'Street Light Outages and other Non-Emergency Concerns".

 ELECTRIC POWER IS BETTER HERE!

-Cuyahoga Falls boasts some of the best electric rates in the area and invites you to do the math with our Electric Rate Calculator.
+Cuyahoga Falls boasts some of the best electric rates in the area.

 Disconnection of Services

 To stop electric service, please call the Utility Billing Department at (330) 971-8250.

 The Energy Efficiency Program was designed for Cuyahoga Falls Electric System customers in 2014.
 The New Energy Efficient Appliance Rebate Program, Home Energy Audit, and Energy Efficiency Kits are available for residents.

 Larger commercial and industrial customers of the Cuyahoga Falls Electric System may take part in the cost-saving Energy Efficiency Project Rebate Program while smaller commercial customers with annual electrical usages of less than 250,000 kWh are invited to apply for rebates on proposed energy efficiency projects through the Small Commercial Energy Efficiency Program (SCEEP).

 Residential Energy AUDITS: Your Personal Energy Profile